k-doering-NOAA/ssmse-wfc/docs/SSMSE_JOSS.md

 ![Natural mortality patterns in the OMs through the simulation years (years 101-150).\label{fig:case-study-M}](images/case-study-M.png)

-![Example output plot that could be created from SSMSE output.
-Each violin represents the distribution of long-term average catch from a different scenario.
+![Performance metrics from the case study.
+Each plot shows a different performance metric.
+Each violin represents the distribution of the metric from a different scenario.
 Colors of the violins correspond to which management strategy was used in the scenario.
 The horizontal lines within each violin represent the median.
-\label{fig:case-study-violin}](images/case-study-violin.png)
+For the plot in the bottom right corner, SSB means spawning biomass and the horizontal line outside of the violins represents the spawning biomass at the maximum sustainable yield. \label{fig:case-study-violin}](images/case-study-violin.png)

 # References